-A virtual Public Workshop will be held on March 29, 2022 from 6:00 p.m. to 7:00 p.m., followed by a virtual Public Hearing beginning at 7:00 p.m.
+A virtual Public Workshop was held on March 29, 2022, from 6:00 p.m. to 7:00 p.m., followed by a virtual Public Hearing beginning at 7:00 p.m.
 (Appendix I).
-During the virtual Public Workshop, representatives of the Airport and the Study Team will provide a brief presentation on the Proposed Project and its environmental impacts and will answer questions from the Workshop participants.
-Register for the Public Workshop and Public Hearing by visiting http://bit.ly/AGCDraftEA or for those without internet access, call into the meeting at (877) 853-5247; the Webinar ID is 869 3860 4895.
+During the virtual Public Workshop, representatives of the Airport and the Study Team provided a brief presentation on the Proposed Project and its environmental impacts and answered questions from the Workshop participants.
+No verbal comments were given at the Hearing.